tuxtor/the-j/src/jbake/content/blog/2016/2016-10-11-Add-Eclipse-Marketplace-JBoss-Developer-Studio.md

   <img src="/images/posts/jbossemc/emcinstall.png">
 </a>

-So far **I'm not pretty sure about the potential impacts** of this mix of repositories, however you'll be able to install any Eclipse Marketplace plugin, and it looks good :).
+So far **I'm not pretty sure about the potential impacts** of this mix of repositories, however you'll be able to install any Eclipse Marketplace plugin, and it looks good.

 <a href="/images/posts/jbossemc/emc.png" data-lightbox="image-1" title="emc" >
   <img src="/images/posts/jbossemc/emc.png">